 - H. Outside Storage.
 All uses, except for offstreet parking, loading/unloading space, and the outside uses allowed in connection with the uses permitted in Section 3.1.15.C. shall be conducted within a completely enclosed building, except that shipping or storage containers, pallets, or other items related to an exposition function occurring in an exposition facility may be stored outside in an area designated on the site plan, provided that areas for such storage shall be screened from view from adjacent properties.
-Recreational vehicles (RVs) and trucks used in transporting exhibit materials at scheduled exposition functions occurring in on exposition facility may be parked on site during the term of the exposition and five (5) days preceding or following said exposition, provided they are parked in a location which is designed and striped for - I. Conditions for Outdoor Recreation Uses.
-Reasonable conditions may be imposed by the City Council to ensure that an outdoor recreational use is compatible with the surrounding area, including site improvements and features such as additional screening, landscaping, and increased setbacks.
+Recreational vehicles (RVs) and trucks used in transporting exhibit materials at scheduled exposition functions occurring in on exposition facility may be parked on site during the term of the exposition and five (5) days preceding or following said exposition, provided they are parked in a - Conditions for Outdoor Recreation Uses.
+Reasonable conditions may be imposed by the City Council to ensure that an outdoor recreational use is compatible with the including surrounding area. improvements and features such as additional screening, landscaping, and increased setbacks.